I dreamed of this.

 Press play to take a tour of my Valley Villa

 Breakfast at the Plantation Restaurant was superb.
-Guests can order from a daily changing menu and thinking on my first morning that the dishes may be small I accidentally ordered way too much!
+Guests can order from a daily changing menu and thinking on my first morning that the dishes may be small I accidentally over-ordered!

 I loved that they had a different daily smoothie and healthy dishes alongside the indulgent treats – like the French Toast and pancakes that I couldn’t resist.
-I also ordered tea on my first morning as I find the coffee included in many hotel’s breakfast lacking but this was a mistake.
+I also ordered tea on my first morning as I find the coffee included in many hotel’s breakfast lacking but I had assumed wrong here.
 After spotting an espresso machine in the kitchen I ordered a latte on my second morning and it was much better than the weak tea.

 I also ate in the Cabana Lounge one evening – a modern, sophisticated area with views of that romantic pool set up I mentioned earlier.
 The wagyu beef burger sounded too good for this meat lover not to try it and it was every bit as good as I imagined.
 I also devoured every last chip with aioli and didn’t feel the tiniest bit guilty – this was my only Western indulgence in Bali, I swear, and it was totally worth it!